mrafayaleem/mrafayaleem.github.io/_posts/2016-03-19-interfacing-jython-with-kafka.md

 * Your Kafka infrastructure cannot migrate to Kafka 0.9.x (which is a requirement if you want to use new Kafka consumer clients).
 * You have updated your Kafka infrastrcutre to 0.9.x but for some reason, you cannot update your consumers to use the new Kafka consumer client.

-I think in the long run, it would be better to just update your Kafka infrastructure to 0.9.x even when it might cause downtime.
+In the long run, it would be better to just update your Kafka infrastructure to 0.9.x even when it might cause downtime.
 You would definitely get better support and more features; such as the fact that latest version of `kafka-python` implements the new Kafka consumer client which supports coordinated consumers.

 Conclusively, Jython has worked well for this problem.
 However, I am not aware of how well it would perform	 in a huge scale production environment with several consumers, consumer groups, topics and partitions.

 *Note: This post might contain some edits which can be tracked [here](https://github.com/mrafayaleem/mrafayaleem.github.io).*

+---